-The share of digital publication sales fluctuates at around 7 per cent of the total value of the market expressed as income in publishers' sales prices.
-The pandemic situation has led to a turnaround in the market for digital books.
-Platforms selling e-books recorded a significant growth in sales in the first half of 2020.
+he share of digital publishing sales is estimated at 8.5 per cent of the total market value expressed as revenue at publishers' selling prices.
+The pandemic has led to a turnaround in the market for digital books.
+Platforms selling e-books recorded a significant growth in sales in 2020.
 Increasing activity by publishers and a change in the habits of readers, who now have a bolder attitude to e-books, are having major significance for e-readership.

-The number of different e-books on offer is now in excess of 61,000.
+The number of different e-books on offer is now in excess of 62,000.